-The Island is part of Canada's Acadian Forest region.
+Prince Edward Island is part of Canada's Acadian Forest region.
 This forest region (orange) covers all of PEI and Nova Scotia and most of New Brunswick.
-Ecologically, it is very similar to the Great Lakes-St Lawrence Forest Region of central Canada and is also part of the much larger Transition Forest Region of eastern North America.
+Ecologically, it is very similar to the Great Lakes-St Lawrence Forest Region of central Canada and the much larger Transition Forest Region of eastern North America.

 The Transition Forest (green area) marks the region where Boreal Forest species of the north overlap with more southerly species from the Deciduous (Northern Hardwood) Forest Region.
 This forest stretches from the Maritimes west across the Great Lakes to the borders of Manitoba and Wisconsin and south through New England and along the Appalachians into northern Georgia.

 In the original, pre-European forest, most of the Island's Acadian Forest was composed of mixed species stands with a high percentage of shade tolerant species.
 Stand structure was multi-aged with distinct canopy, understory and ground vegetation layers.
 This forest was self sustaining with young seedlings growing in the deep forest shade.
 When openings occurred as older trees died or blew over, the young trees would grow quickly to reach the canopy level and start the cycle again.
 Large dead trees in various states of decay covered much of the ground, recycling nutrients, creating habitats for many forest plants, animals and insects and helping to build deep rich soils.